-The wired network transmission times used in the simulation result from quite simple ping measurements made at the University of Würzburg.
-A selection of web servers located in Germany, Europe, the US, and Japan were pinged for one week.
 The results are used to determine the wired network transmission times by two random variables.
 The first one describes the server location with an associated time interval and the second one the exact time within this interval.
 The server locations are divided into three categories near, middle, and far and intervals of 10ms-50ms, 50ms-150ms, and 150ms-350ms are associated.
 30% of the web servers are near, 40% are in the category middle, and the remaining 30% are far.
-All times within an interval are adopted with equal probability.
+The times within each of these intervals follow a uniform distribution.
+Table 2 summarizes these values.